Remote work has become a fast and evergrowing trend ever since all our worlds got turned upside down in March 2020.

 Have a designated working space

-When working from home, it can become easy to blur your work life into your personal life, as there no longer exists a clear distinction between the two.
+When working from home, it can become easy to blur your work life into your personal life, as they’re no longer exists a clear distinction between the two.
 This can lead to working longer hours, or not being able to switch off from work once you have finished your 8 hour day.
-This is bad for employees’ mental health and can quickly lead to burnout.
-This is why it is important to create a separate space in your home, in of which one you work in and the other you sleep in.

 Work in short bursts